gilleskratzer/ABN/case_study_one.md

 To include additional variables in the modeling, for example interaction terms or polynomials, then these must be created manually and included into the data.frame just like any other variable.

-# Initial searches for a optimal model
+# Initial searches for an optimal model

 Below is some R code which will perform an exact search using a parent limit of at most one parent per node.
 Similar code can be used to perform searches for higher parent limits (similar code can be downloaded from a link further down this page).